Nutbush, Tennessee

-Nutbush is a rural unincorporated community in Haywood County, Tennessee, United States, in the western part of the state, about 50 miles northeast of Memphis.

-It was established in the early 19th century by European-American settlers who bought enslaved African Americans to develop the area's cotton plantations.
-The houses and churches that were built during this time still stand.
+Nutbush is a rural unincorporated community in Haywood County, Tennessee, United States, in the western part of the state, approximately 50 mi north-east of Memphis.
+It was established in the early 19th century by European-American settlers, who bought enslaved African Americans to develop the area's cotton plantations.
+Houses and churches built during that time still stand.

-Agriculture is still the most important element of the rural economy, focused on the cultivation and processing of cotton.
-This has been the commodity crop since the antebellum years, when its cultivation depended on slave labor.
-As of 2006, cotton was processed in one cotton-processing plant in the community.
+Agriculture is still the most important element of the rural economy, focused on the cultivation and processing of cotton, which has been the main commodity crop since the antebellum years, when its cultivation depended on slave labor.
+As of 2006, there was one cotton-processing plant in the community.

-Nutbush is best known as the childhood home of singer Tina Turner, who described the town in her 1973 song "Nutbush City Limits".
+Nutbush is the childhood home of singer Tina Turner, who described the town in her 1973 song "Nutbush City Limits".
 In 2002, a segment of Tennessee State Route 19 near Nutbush was named "Tina Turner Highway" in her honor.
-This is also the home town of blues pioneer musicians and recording artists Hambone Willie Newbern and Sleepy John Estes.
+It is also the home town of pioneer blues musicians and recording artists Hambone Willie Newbern and Sleepy John Estes.

 Demographics

 In 2000, the population of the Nutbush voting precinct (TN 3976) was 259.
 Of those, 42 were white (16.22%), 215 black (82.01%), and two were of another ethnicity (0.77%).
-At that time 190 people (73.36%) were aged 18 or older.
+At that time, 190 people (73.36%) were aged 18 or older.

 Economy

 The community's main source of income is agriculture (especially cotton).

 After the abolition of slavery, freedmen worked at sharecropping as the primary means of income.
 They cultivated plots of land, mostly for growing cotton, in return for paying a share of the crop to the landowner.

-Modern machines such as the cotton picker have superseded manual cultivation; many farm workers left the area for cities during the Great Migration of the early 20th century.
+Modern machines such as the cotton picker superseded manual cultivation.
+Many farm workers left the area for cities during the Great Migration of the early 20th century.
 As of 2006, one cotton-processing plant in Nutbush is the only agricultural industry in the community.

 Lagoon Creek Peaking Facility is run by the Tennessee Valley Authority (TVA) in Nutbush.
-From eight gas turbines, the power plant generates electric power for the area in times of high demand.
+Eight gas turbines generate electric power for the area in times of high demand.